Q42/3D/multicolor keychain/README.md

 Printing
 --------
  - When you're happy with all the settings you can export the gcode and send to the printer to print.
  - WARNING: multi-color printing is a lot more error prone.
 You really should whatch to make sure the first layer is laid down correctly and frequently check-up on the print.
-It's quite common to a 'jam' during the print, meaning that the filament gets stuck somewhere.
+It's quite common to get a 'jam' during the print, meaning that the filament gets stuck somewhere.
 If this happens you should abort the print ASAP and retry.

 ![preview](preview.jpg)